Mor ho!: Theme of the poem

 The poem was based on Šafárik's book History of the Slavic language and literature from 1826, in which Šafárik wrote about an armed fight between the Limigantes and the Roman Emperor Constantius II, who invaded Pannonia in 358 AD.

 The author commented on his poem in the magazine Sokol (Falcon) in 1864: I can see the true reason for the emperor's malice in the Slovak's free mindfulness.
 What could be more dangerous and hateful for Rome, which enslaved all nations, than the principle of general freedom and equality, which couldn't be found in any other nation apart from the Slovaks at that period.
 The Slovaks won their freedom and cast out their masters.
 This example could influence others, in particular Slavistic nations under the rule of Rome.
 Thus, out of fear the emperor demanded the peaceful Slovaks to move out of the Roman land.

 Interpretation

-The poem was an impulse of patriotic enthusiasm from Chalupka's peers and the older generations (for example during the Slovak National Uprising).
+The poem was an impulse of patriotic enthusiasm from Chalupka's peers and the older generations (for example during the Slovak National Revival).